DSR-RHIT/me447-visualizing-data/cm/cm502_software-lab.md

   - *Save As* to the top level of your project with the filename `README.Rmd`

-Add the YAML header for a GitHub document and your name, as follows.
-You can edit the title and date to suit yourself.
+Add the YAML header for a GitHub document.

     ---
     output: github_document